 NUSA has worked within a network of local schools since 2013, and has now become a member of the NOVA Education Trust (NET).
 These working relationships have helped NUSA to improve dramatically, but there is no complacency within our academy.
 All staff are committed to fulfilling the ambition that NUSA can transform the educational provision for its community.

 NUSA’s partnership with the other NOVA academies and its relationship with the University of Nottingham allows us to offer a truly unique suite of professional development and career progression opportunities.
 We are fully committed to the continual professional development of all staff at every stage of their careers.

 All NUSA teaching staff are appointed on standard teaching contracts which ensures consistency in terms of career progression, holiday entitlement and pension contributions.

 NUSA offers excellent opportunities for career development and progression.
-Wider opportunities for CPD, Masters qualifications and leadership roles are available though the Torch Academy Gateway Trust and the Torch Teaching School Alliance.
+Wider opportunities for CPD, including support for Masters’ qualifications and national leadership qualifications is available through the NOVA Education Trust, and its associated teaching school alliance.

 In addition to the CPD opportunities, NUSA also offers several other benefits to our employees such as:

 - the Teachers Pensions Scheme and the Local Government Pension Scheme

 - free tea and coffee